A 4-Part Guide On The Effects Of CBD On Anxiety

 In one test published in Neuropsychopharmacology in 2011, 24 people diagnosed with Social Anxiety Disorder were given either CBD or a placebo after which they were asked to perform a simulation public speaking test.
 According to the trial, pretreatment with CBD significantly reduced anxiety, cognitive impairment and discomfort in their speech performance, and significantly decreased alert in their anticipatory speech.
 The placebo group presented higher anxiety, cognitive impairment, discomfort, and alert levels when compared with the control group.

-As scientific and anecdotal evidence begins to mount, so does the interest in CBD and anxiety, both from consumers and those selling the product and there are some unscrupulous companies taking advantage of the CBD gold rush.
-So it is vitally important to find a clean, ethically produced source of CBD oil that comes with Organic and GMP (Good Manufacturing Process) certification.
+As scientific and anecdotal evidence begins to mount, so does the interest in CBD and anxiety, both from consumers and those selling the product.
+There are also some unscrupulous companies taking advantage of the CBD gold rush.
+It is important to find a clean, ethically-produced source of CBD oil that comes with Organic and GMP (Good Manufacturing Process) certification.